AEW News: Main Event Star Details Why He Will Never Go Back To WWE

 — All Elite Wrestling on TNT (@AEWonTNT) July 2, 2020

 As transcribed by Ringside News, Cage remembers a time he fell backward, hit his head on the ring ropes, and had a concussion the following day.
-Cage spoke with producer Jamie Noble about the situation, who told him that John Laurinaitis (Johnny Ace) would get in touch, but that never happened.
+Cage spoke with producer Jamie Noble about the situation, who told him that John Laurinaitis (Johnny Ace) would get in touch with him, but that never happened.

 Once Noble said that WWE was heading to Australia and his injury would have to wait, Cage took matters into his own hands.

 “I’m thinking this sucks.
 I’m going to look for Ace.
 I keep seeing him.
 He was always talking to somebody.
 I said ok, forget it, I’m going for it.
 I walk up to him and say, excuse me, I don’t mean to interrupt.
-I put my hand out to shake his hand, and he looked at me disgusted and said, well yea kid, that is what you’re doing and turned his back to me and walked away.”
+I put my hand out to shake his hand, and he looked at me disgusted and said, ‘well yeah kid, that is what you’re doing,’ and turned his back to me and walked away.”

 Brian Cage has traveled the world and wrestled for numerous promotions, but he’s found a good home with AEW.
 His time with WWE was short, but that was more than enough to have that accomplishment “checked off.”
-He’s happy with never going back there again and letting his career take him elsewhere.
+He’s happy with never going back there, and he’s letting his career take him elsewhere.